-Notes.
+Notes

-a.
+- a.
 If the trustee must post a bond, the amount of the bond is determined pursuant to G.S.
-36C-7-702(b).

-b.
+36C-7-702(b). - b.
 A beneficiary or other petitioner may file a trust proceeding under the clerk's original, exclusive jurisdiction requesting that the trustee post bond.
 G.S.
 36C-2-203(a)(6); -2-205(a); -11-1106(a).
 The clerk may order the trustee to post a bond if the clerk finds - (1) a request to post a bond by the beneficiary is reasonable or - (2) it is necessary for the trustee to provide a bond in order to protect the interests of beneficiaries who are not able to protect themselves and whose interests otherwise are not adequately represented unless the trust instrument expressly states that the trustee is not required to post a bond.
 G.S.
 36C-7-702(a).

-Notwithstanding the prohibition on the requirement of a bond set out in G.S.
-36C-7-702(a), the court may have authority in a judicial action or proceeding to order the trustee to post a bond (i) to remedy a breach of trust that has occurred or may occur, 36C-10-1001(b)(10); or (ii) despite the terms of the trust as may be necessary in the interests of justice, G.S.
-36C-1-105(b)(9).
-Is the Trustee under a Trust Required to Qualify and File an Inventory and Accounts with the Court?^a G.S.
-36C-2-208; 36C-2-209 a.
+Is the Trustee under a Trust Required to Qualify and File an Inventory and Accounts with the Court?^a a.
 A court of competent jurisdiction may enter an order requiring a trustee to qualify and file inventories and accounts with the court.
-This flow chart applies when there is no court order requiring the trustee to account. b.
-A trustee may choose to qualify for the purpose of obtaining letters of authority despite not being legally required to do so.
+This flow chart applies when there is no court order requiring the trustee to account.